paradigmxyz/reth/book/cli/reth/debug/replay-engine.md

       --net-if.experimental <IF_NAME>
           Name of network interface used to communicate with peers.

-          If flags is set, but no value is passed, the default interface for docker `eth0` is tried.
+          If flag is set, but no value is passed, the default interface for docker `eth0` is tried.

       --engine-api-store <PATH>
           The path to read engine API messages from